It’s the day before your big annual sale.

 If you’re super-new to social media data, here are some stats that can help you get started.
 But always TEST to see what works best for you!
 Don’t put your trust in one study.

-To help you out, we’ve built an easy-to-use social media content calendar for you.
+To help you out, we’ve built free social media calendar template for you.
 Feel free to download and customize it for your personal use.

-Now that you’ve nailed down your processes, it’s time to fill in your content calendar.
+Now that you’ve nailed down your processes, it’s time to fill in your calendar.

 First, fill in the times of day that you will post for each of the social media platforms that you are going to maintain.
 These are the times that you figured out in Step 3.